onqtam/headjack/src/introduction/headjack_cons.md

     - most others suffer from these as well

 Disadvantage - the proof is not within the data.
 But it can be shipped around with it!

+It could be very heavy to generate all the merkle proofs